About Veterinary Care in Oxford

 - •Medivet East OxfordOxford Animal Centre

 There are 12 veterinary clinics in Oxford, with an average Google rating of 4.7★.
-Of these, all clinics treat dogs and cats, while none offer farm or large-animal services.
-Only one clinic provides emergency or out-of-hours care, and there is no 24-hour veterinary cover available locally.
-With 1786 total reviews across all clinics and all clinics having websites, pet owners can easily research and select the best option for their needs.
-Additionally, seven clinics offer veterinary nurse training, highlighting their commitment to high standards in veterinary care.
+Of these, 9 clinics treat both dogs and cats, while none offer farm or large-animal services.
+There is 1 clinic that provides emergency or out-of-hours care, but there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Oxford, Oxfordshire